LOVDnl/LOVD3/tests/readme.txt

 /*******************
  * Run the phpunit tests
  ************************/

-To run the test phpunit and selenium (version 2.44.0) are required. see https://phpunit.de/manual/current/en/selenium.html The selenium server must be installed some where in a bin folder: /bin/selenium-server-standalone-2.44.0.jar

-To run "run_phptest.sh"
+To run the test user "run_phptest.sh".
+This script assumes that all dependencies are installed with composer.

 Use -f=<file> | --file=<file> to test one specific file which is located in the phpunit_selenium folder.
 Specify no file when you want to test all test files in the phpunit_selenium folder.
-Use -p=<folder> | --phpunit=<folder> to define the phpunit folder when you can not call phpunit directly.

 You can see a list of all test run in "../trunk/tests/test_results/test_overview.php".
 If you click on the top testlog, you can see the results of the last test.